gracewu42/UAlbany-SCJ-Survival-Guide/README.md

 ## Student fees

 - SCJ covers PhD students' tuition.
-But we still need to pay several hundred dollars of student fees.
+But we still need to pay several hundred dollars of student fees (around $600+ for PhD students; $800+ for PhD international students; $100+ for PhD candidates; $300+ for international students who are PhD candidates).
 You will receive a bill from epay at the beginning of each semester.
 The payment due date is usually September 15 in Fall semester and January 15 in Spring semester.
 - Almost all student fees are mandatory, but the $30 Student Alumni Partnership fee is optional.
 You need to submit a [form](https://www.alumni.albany.edu/s/1642/bp19/interior.aspx?sid=1642&gid=2&pgid=558) to opt out if you don't want to pay this fee.

 ## Taxes